 - Homeless youths are particular targets and the person may state they ran away from home.

 - Involvement with child welfare system – foster-care children, especially pre-teen and teen girls, are a target for traffickers.
-Families who become foster care families are warned to be cognizant of any nice articles of clothing or jewelry that a young girl may bring home that they did not purchase.
+Families who become foster care families are warned to be cognizant of any nice articles of clothing or jewelry that a young girl may bring home that the family did not purchase.

 - Obvious traumatic injury as indicated previously.